 American Writers Museum

 For a venue that just opened in 2017, the American Writers Museum is already racking up quite a reputation.
-Publications like USA Today and Fodor’s recently ranked the museum as a top new attraction over the past year given its interactive galleries comprising modern exhibitions.
+Publications like USA Today and Fodor’s have ranked the museum as a top attraction given its interactive galleries comprising modern exhibitions.

 Located on Michigan Avenue in downtown Chicago, the American Writers Museum is the perfect place to learn about great writers, from Elizabeth Cady Stanton to Tupac Shakur.
 Among the museum’s permanent exhibits are the 80-foot-long Nation of Writers main gallery of over 100 American selections, the Story of the Day workshop equipped with typewriters and the Children’s Literature Gallery for young readers.
 The Readers Hall event and exhibition space is filled with popular literary works, wall displays and digital kiosks.
 Visitors will also encounter the Chicago Gallery, which focuses on the Windy City’s own literary geniuses – think author Lorraine Hansberry and newspapermen Roger Ebert and Mike Royko.

 The Oriental Institute of the University of Chicago

 Another Chicago favorite is the Oriental Institute Museum, located on the University of Chicago’s campus in Hyde Park.
 For almost 100 years, the museum has exhibited archaeological material from the ancient Middle East.
 The artifacts are featured across eight galleries according to place of origin.
 Included in the collections are Assyrian King Sargon II’s Lamassu, a 40-ton human-headed winged bull; Egyptian mummies and statue of King Tut; Mesopotamian pottery; and monumental sculptures from Anatolia, just to name a few of the treasures on display.
 The Oriental Institute welcomes tour groups and holds public lectures and events.